kashyapojha/Form-Automation-System/README.md

 # Form Automation System

-Enterprise web application for HR/IT teams to bulk-generate **Device Issue & Return** Word forms from a structured Excel workbook.
+Enterprise web application for teams to bulk-generate **Device Issue & Return** Word forms from a structured Excel workbook.
 Non-technical users upload data, validate it in the browser, and download a ZIP of per-employee `.docx` files.

-Built for **UTCL Internship** — automates what was previously a manual or CLI-only process (`script.py`).

----

 ## Features